PlanSnapper

 The appraiser has the clearest and most formal responsibility.
 Under ANSI Z765 and Fannie Mae guidelines, appraisers are required to physically measure the exterior of the home and calculate gross living area independently.
 They cannot simply copy the square footage from the MLS or county records.

-An appraiser who reports incorrect square footage — whether through sloppy field measurement or by copying a figure they did not verify — is professionally liable.
+An appraiser who reports incorrect square footage, whether through sloppy field measurement or by copying a figure they did not verify, is professionally liable.
 Errors can result in license sanctions, E&O claims, and lender repurchase demands if the loan goes bad and the appraisal is reviewed.
+The standard process involves measuring the home's exterior and producing an appraisal sketch that documents the calculation.
 See how to dispute appraisal square footage if you believe an appraiser made an error.

 That said, appraiser responsibility is limited to the scope of the appraisal engagement.
-An appraisal done for a lender is not a consumer protection service for the buyer.
-The appraiser's client is typically the lender, not the buyer — which is why buyers should not treat the appraisal as a substitute for independent verification.
+The calculation itself hinges on understanding the difference between gross building area and gross living area, plus how above-grade vs. below-grade space is classified.
+An appraisal done for a lender, whether for a conventional loan or one with specific FHA square footage requirements, is not a consumer protection service for the buyer.
+The appraiser's client is typically the lender, not the buyer, which is why buyers should not treat the appraisal as a substitute for independent verification.

 The buyer